 Most recently, my topics of interest have been focused on parenting and raising socially conscious and respectful kids; on how to recover from personal trauma and to effect positive personal behavioural change; and on the day-to-day functioning of our local and provincial governments.
 I’m a policy wonk and data geek at heart who is most happy digging deep into budgets, spreadsheets and planning documents to see exactly how effectively the resources in a given system are being used.

 For more info about me personally, please see my bio.
-I also play jazz saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, and I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast, and my most significant recent volunteer position has been as President of the Shearwater Bluefins Swim Club, a competitive youth swim team that trains out of CFB 12 Wing Shearwater.
+I also play jazz saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast, and my most significant recent volunteer position has been as President of the Shearwater Bluefins Swim Club, a competitive youth swim team that trained out of CFB 12 Wing Shearwater.

 Dartmouth, Nova Scotia